yantonov/dot/README.md

 ###  Dot

-Tiny tool to deal with configuration files (dot files).
+Tiny tool helps to deal with configuration files (dot files).

 #### Mechanics
 This tool iterates over the current directory including subdirectories and creates symbolic links from ${HOME} to all files inside the current directory.
-If some files already exist than backup files will be created.
+Backup files will be generated before the creation of symbolic links.

 #### Installation
 1. Put the binary file into PATH